jaredevans/openai-cli-convo/README.md

 - `/system <text>`: Change the base system prompt.
 - `/summary`: View the current compressed summary of the conversation.
 - `/summarize`: Force an update of the conversation summary.
+- `/check`: Verify the last AI response for accuracy using the OpenAI API.
 - `/help`: Show the list of available commands.

 ### Configuration

 The script can be configured using the following environment variables:

+**For the LM Studio / local endpoint:**

 - `LMSTUDIO_BASE_URL`: The base URL of the endpoint (default: `http://127.0.0.1:11435/v1`).
 - `LMSTUDIO_MODEL`: The default model name to use.